Originally posted on April 15, 2013

 But this is not a post about comedy.

 In last night’s special, Fluffy talked a little bit about his personal history, specifically in terms of his struggles to establish himself as a performer.
 He spoke of his frustration as being labeled as a Latino comic rather than as a good comedian, period.
 I get him; I really do.
 Let me say right away that he is obviously proud of his heritage while at the same way acknowledging that it has very little to do with his talent.

 So, again, I get him; I truly get him because I feel exactly the same way about being a scientist.

 First, dear readers, I want to tell you that I am very proud of where I come from.
 I was born and raised in the tropical island of Puerto Rico, a U.S. territory since 1898, but with close to 400 years of Spanish colonization before that.
-Even today, the political reality of Puerto Rico is strange to say the least but this is a topic for another day.
+Even today, the political reality of Puerto Rico is strange, even truly weird to say the least but this is a topic for another day.

 By the way, how can you tell what is your true first language?

 Easy; there are two main ways of knowing.
 You just need to ask yourself two questions: First, in what language do you count (especially in a hurry)?
 Second, in what language do you pray?

 Anyway, I love my culture, which to up to a certain point defines who.
 I am, but my culture of origin is does not say everything that there is to say about me.
 You see, I am a husband, a father, a son, a brother… (You get the picture)…, but I also am a pretty good professor and scientist, etc… who happens to be Puerto Rican.